zichongkao/selectstarsql/beazley.md

 <br>
 <a name="select"></a>
 ## The SELECT Block
 The `SELECT` block specifies which columns you want to output.
-Its format is <code class='codeblock'>SELECT &lt;column_name&gt;, &lt;column_name&gt;, ...</code>.
+Its format is <code class='codeblock'>SELECT &lt;column&gt;, &lt;column&gt;, ...</code>.
 Each column must be separated by a comma, but the space following the comma is optional.
 The star (ie. `*`) is a special character that signifies we want all the columns in the table.

 <sql-exercise
   data-question="Edit the query to select first_name, last_name and last_statement columns."